treebeardtech/nbmake-action/README.md

 Treebeard allows simple cloud deployment for jupyter notebooks.

 Treebeard deploys your notebook to a cloud server, builds an image and runs on a schedule you define.
-Tagged outputs (artifacts) from the notebook are made available for download via an API.
+Tagged output (artifacts) from the notebook are made available for download via an API.
 Every notebook run, build log and notebook output is stored and made accessible.

 ## Why?